 April is Stress awareness month

 Stress Awareness month has been held every April since 1992.
-Each year there is a different theme and this year the theme is community.
-With the pandemic lots of people have felt isolated and lonely, which will effect our mental health and increase stress.
+Each year there is a different theme and this year the theme is take action.

 To read more about the theme for this year please visit the Stress management website